BrioHR/nest-broker/README.md

 - `url` is a string, and this is the url to your broker
 - `type` is a constant from this module, so you can set the broker type
 - `service` is a string, and optional, it's used in case you have multiple service and you want to subscribe them all to the same topic (required for RabbitMQ)
+- `logger` is an instance of a custom NestJS Logger, and optional

 #### Informations about RabbitMQ implementation